 Clay can have many of the same benefits as concrete, but they weigh more.
 So if you want to install a clay tile roof, you need to make sure that your home can support the extra weight.
 You may have to add support beams before they can be installed.
 The advantage of clay tile is that it can come in a number of colors, styles, and textures that can work with any architectural style.

 The Advantages of Asphalt Shingles

 Unlike concrete or clay tile, asphalt shingles are easier to install.
 Most of them have tabs that overlap each other, so they can be nailed down and sealed.
-A felt underlayment is placed underneath, which is all you need to keep it properly sealed — that is, if the roof deck is in good condition.
+Felt underlayment is placed underneath, which is all you need to keep it properly sealed — that is if the roof deck is in good condition.
 They’re also less expensive than tile, which can be an advantage if you’re on a budget.
-Their light weight reduces the need for additional support on the roof deck.
-The petroleum base in asphalt makes this material water resistant, but it won’t last as long as concrete or clay tiles.
+Their lightweight reduces the need for additional support on the roof deck.
+The petroleum base in asphalt makes this material water-resistant, but it won’t last as long as concrete or clay tiles.
 They can, however, reflect heat, which can reduce your energy costs.

-If you want more information about the differences between shingle and tile roofing, be sure to speak to someone at Bayfront Roofing.
+If you want more information about the differences between shingle and tile roofing, be sure to speak to someone at Bayfront Roofing and Construction.
 We would be happy to speak with you!